 2003: Boston's Mike Knuble sets an NHL record for fastest two goals from the start of a game by one player.
 Knuble scores 10 seconds into the game against the Florida Panthers, then makes it 2-0 when he scores again 17 seconds later.
 The Bruins fail to hold the early lead but win 6-5 in overtime.

-2004: Sergei Fedorov becomes the first Russian-born player in NHL history to score 1,000 points.
+2004: Sergei Fedorov becomes the first Russia-born player in NHL history to have 1,000 points.
 He does it by getting two assists for the visiting Mighty Ducks of Anaheim in a 2-1 victory against the Vancouver Canucks.

 2009: Mike Green of the Washington Capitals sets an NHL record for defensemen by scoring a goal in his eighth straight game, a 5-1 road win against the Tampa Bay Lightning.
 He passes Mike O'Connell of the Bruins, who scores in seven straight games during the 1983-84 season, when he beats Karri Ramo for a power-play goal 5:33 into the second period.